 Oceania has always focused on an amazing night's sleep.
 Its Prestige Tranquility mattresses, decked out with 1,000-thread-count, 100 percent Egyptian cotton linens, are so comfortable that you will find it difficult to get out of them -- whether it's at 7:30 a.m. after a great night's sleep or at 3:30 p.m. after you sat down for "just a minute."
-Suites come with extensive pillow menus, as well.
+Suites come with extensive pillow menus as well.

 Choose Oceania if you want more specialty restaurants with no extra charge.

-Oceania's dining team do their best to get every passenger into each specialty venue once, if not multiple times (repeat visits depend on cabin category, length of cruise and your willingness to eat at 9:30 p.m.)
-Most of its R-class ships feature the Italian Toscana and steakhouse Polo Grill, and the O-class ships add two additional restaurants, the French Jacques and pan-Asian Red Ginger.
-Sirena offers the popular Red Ginger and Tuscan Steak (a hybrid restaurant inspired by Toscana and Polo Grill).
+Oceania's dining team do their best to get every passenger into each specialty venue once, if not multiple times.
+(Repeat visits depend on cabin category, length of cruise and your willingness to eat at 9:30 p.m.)
+Most of its R-class ships feature the Italian Toscana and steakhouse Polo Grill, and the O-class ships add two additional restaurants: the French Jacques and pan-Asian Red Ginger.
+Sirena offers the popular Red Ginger as well as Tuscan Steak (a hybrid restaurant inspired by Toscana and Polo Grill).
 It also offers Jacques Bistro, a French lunch served in the main dining room.

-We would be remiss if we didn't mention Oceania's amazing afternoon tea, served from 4 to 5 p.m. every day and complete with white-glove service, pots of Twinings teas, finger sandwiches, cakes and pastries and scones with clotted cream and jam.
+We would be remiss if we didn't mention Oceania's amazing afternoon tea, served from 4 to 5 p.m. every day and complete with white-glove service, pots of Twinings teas, finger sandwiches, cakes and pastries, and scones with clotted cream and jam.

 Or if you want onboard and onshore opportunities to learn about food.